List of NCIS: Los Angeles characters: Henrietta "Hetty" Lange

 Henrietta "Hetty" Lange (portrayed by Linda Hunt) is the Operations Manager at NCIS in Los Angeles.
 She was introduced in "Identity", the first episode of NCIS: Los Angeles as a stand-alone series.

 In spite of her small stature, the other characters find her intimidating, not least of all because of her colorful past; she has had many encounters, liaisons, and relationships with past agents (referenced in "Missing") and such Hollywood greats as George Hamilton and Frank Sinatra.
 She is a fan of Lady Gaga, stating that she "will always love the Gaga".
 Hetty's favorite beverage is tea, to such an extent that in "Bounty" she approved a mission to Afghanistan after Callen and Sam promised to bring her back a bag of tea leaves.
-It was revealed in the episode "Disorder" that she had been assigned to the Los Angeles office since before December 2008.
+She was assigned to the Los Angeles office prior to December 2008.

-According to Hetty's NCIS Personnel File, which is accessed by Nell and appears on-screen in the Season 2 finale, "Familia", Hetty:
+According to Hetty's NCIS personnel file, which is accessed by Nell and appears on-screen in the Season 2 finale, "Familia", Hetty: